 One of CFOs’ biggest fears when implementing a new financial planning and analysis solution is that the non-finance users (who input most of the raw data) will have a hard time doing so, which may cause unnecessary “noise” in the organization and jeopardize the success of the project.

-All other solutions require the non-finance endusers to learn how to work with new web-based user interfaces.
+All other FP&A solutions require the non-finance end-users to learn how to work with new web-based user interfaces.
 This is usually a daunting, exhausting, and challenging endeavor.
 Or, they require working on a new Excel template while using a cumbersome Excel add-in.
 Either way, from the solutions we looked into, DataRails aside all other solutions require some degree of adaptation.

 When it comes to financial planning, there’s no “one size fits all” solution, which is why flexibility wins.
-From a user’s perspective, the ideal product should be flexible enough that it is effective and allows for the customization of the solution to fit a variety of business needs.
+From a user’s perspective, the ideal FP&A solution as a product should be flexible enough that it is effective and allows for the customization of the solution to fit a variety of business needs.
 This ideally means that they have a certain degree of control over their models while concurrently maintaining the quality and integrity of all models involved.

-Given that spreadsheets are the most flexible software that exist, DataRails’ technology wins this title.
+Given that spreadsheets are the most flexible software that exists, DataRails’ technology wins this title.
 DataRails’ front-end is your native spreadsheet, as the solution can connect and understand any spreadsheet regardless of complexity.
 As such, DataRails users enjoy endless flexibility exactly as they do with their typical use of Excel.

 Analytics and Decision Support